 Dr Sarah Meer, Selwyn

-Sarah Meer took her BA and PhD degrees at Jesus College, Cambridge, and was the Keasbey Research Fellow in American Studies at Selwyn College between 1995-1998.
+She took her BA and PhD degrees at Jesus College, Cambridge, and was the Keasbey Research Fellow in American Studies at Selwyn College between 1995-1998.
 She lectured at Nottingham Trent University during 1998-2003.
-She is a Fellow and Director of Studies at Selwyn College.
-Her book Uncle Tom Mania was a finalist for the George Freedley Memorial Award, and parts of it have been reprinted in 2 recent essay-collections, edited respectively by Elizabeth Ammons and Harold Bloom.

 Nineteenth-century literature and culture: American, British and Transatlantic.
-Nineteenth-century popular theatre, especially melodrama.
+Nineteenth-century fiction and popular theatre, especially minstrelsy, melodrama and comedy.
 African American literature.
+Transatlantic educations.

 Areas of Graduate Supervision:

 Nineteenth-century and American topics.

 - Sarah Meer, "Minstrelsy and Uncle Tom", in The Oxford Handbook of American Drama ed.
 Jeffrey Richards and Heather Nathans (Oxford University Press, 2014)

 - Sarah Meer, "Foreign Constellations in a National Drama: Becoming American in Boucicault's Belle Lamar", Nineteenth-Century Theatre and Film, 39/2, 2012

 - Sarah Meer, "Public and Personal Letters: Julia Griffiths and Frederick Douglass's Paper", Slavery and Abolition 33, 2012